mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 ### Scratch

-**Quota**: 5 TiB
+**Quota**: 10 TiB
 **Retention**: files deleted automatically after 60 days

 Scratch storage is intended for temporary job files.
 It is located on all compute nodes at `/scratch`.
-Every group has a directory at `/scratch/g/pi_netid` with quota limit 5TiB.
+Every group has a directory at `/scratch/g/pi_netid` with quota limit 10 TiB.

 !!! info "Do not store data in scratch unless you are running a SLURM job."